Frontware/Weladee-odoo/README.md

 ## What is Weladee?

 Weladee is a "In The Cloud" service to manage employee attendance.
-It's developed to be simple, fast and cheap to use for any small company (or even big ones).
+It's developed to be **simple**, **fast** and **cheap** to use for any small company (or even big ones).
-The primary market of this service is Thailand for now (2017).
+The primary market of this service is **Thailand** for now (2017).

 Take a look: https://www.weladee.com

+### Why using Weladee?

+Because employee lateness and absenteeism cost a lot of money to your company.
+Weladee provides a very easy way to reduce it.

+See how much lateness costs you with our simulation page: https://www.weladee.com/simulation

 ## Description